RageLeague/DemocraticRace/README.md

 * (Hopefully) fix bug where game crash after first round of preaching.(I think it's because the max range is smaller than the min range?
 I'm not sure what caused it.)
 * (Hopefully) guarantee a negotiation card when offering an item as a boon.
 * Revert the change made to the number of cards played by propaganda each turn.
+* Filter out battle cards from gifts and graft pools.
+* Tweaked the preach quest a bit.
+Let me know if the balance is better now.

 ### 0.1.2